Xiaomi SU7: SU7 Ultra

+In September 2021, Xiaomi announced its plan at an internal meeting: to benchmark against Porsche and Tesla and create a pure electric high-performance car.
+In December of the same year, the SU7 Ultra project was officially launched.

+In February 2022, Xiaomi held a 21-day meeting.
+At that time, the SU7 Ultra project was cancelled in order to ensure the success of its first model, the SU7.
+In May, the project was announced to be restarted.

-On 29 October 2024, Xiaomi unveiled the high-performance variant, the SU7 Ultra, initially priced at 814,900 yuan (114,000 USD).
-It was officially launched on 27 February 2025 priced significantly lower at 529,900 yuan (73,000 USD), While the Racing Package and Nürburgring Limited Edition of SU7 Ultra will be officially released after completing the official lap record on Nürburgring Nordschleife.
+On 29 October 2024, Xiaomi unveiled the high-performance variant, the SU7 Ultra, initially priced at 814,900 yuan (US$114,000).
+It was officially launched on 27 February 2025 priced significantly lower at 529,900 yuan (US$73,000).
+While the Racing Package and Nürburgring Limited Edition of SU7 Ultra will be officially released after completing the official lap record on Nürburgring Nordschleife.
 Xiaomi aims to sell 10,000 units of the SU7 Ultra in 2025, with deliveries starting on 3 March 2025.

 Xiaomi positions the SU7 Ultra as a road-legal four-door race car.
 The body receives significant aerodynamic changes, including 17 carbon fibre components.
 The front features a large front splitter with large vertical endplates, the 1.7 m2 roof is fully carbon fibre saving 12 kg of weight, and the rear features a 1560 mm wide wing with a 240. mm chord, a modified rear bumper with vents and an active diffuser, allowing for a claimed 285 kg of downforce.
 Other exterior changes include a 24-carat gold Xiaomi emblem at the front end and an optional painted stripe.

 The interior receives a modified design and comes in three color options, with Alcantara and carbon fibre surfaces, a square-shaped sports steering wheel, and racing-style seats with additional bolstering.
 Carbon fibre surfaces are used on the front seatbacks, steering wheel, and doorsills, totaling 3.74 m2, which Xiaomi says saves 12 kg of weight.
 The SU7 Ultra has 5 m2 of Alcantara throughout its interior, including on the steering wheel, seats, doors, and dashboard.
 Xiaomi says that Alcantara was chosen to reduce light reflections and save up to 50% weight compared to conventional leather.
 The front seats have a 10-point massaging function, all the side windows are double-glazed, and it is equipped with a 25-speaker audio system including speakers placed inside the driver's seat headrest.
 The infotainment system's software has a unique skin, and there are three artificial vehicle sound options.